zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 Let's say the sample size is N, and the K = population size ÷ N. Then **a random number** from 1 to K is selected, and every K-th number from there is also selected to be part of the sample.

-The **starting selection must be random.**
+> :fire: The **starting selection must be random.**

-If the sampling units are arranged randomly, we can sometimes treat it as a **simple random sampling plan.**
+> :bulb: If the sampling units are arranged randomly, we can sometimes treat it as a **simple random sampling plan.**

 However, if there are **existing patterns** within the arrangement of the sampling units, we may end up with an undesirable sample.

-Systematic sampling is useful when you **don't know the number of sampling units** in the population.
+> :bulb: Systematic sampling is useful when you **don't know the number of sampling units** in the population.

 ### Stratified Sampling (Probability)